liamcryan/data-handyman/content/blog/python-pptx-workaround-function.md

 ## The hard part

-I would say the hard part of this process is finding the correct element containing the xml you need to change.
+We need to find the correct element containing the xml you need to change.
 Look in the chart object for underlying xml until you have found the ```<c/tx>``` and ```<c:marker>``` tags.

 You can start simple by looking at ```chart._element.xml```.
 This will be a string of all of the xml elements